oxidane/tmuxomatic/README.md

 ## Requirements

 * [Python 3](http://www.python.org/getit/)
-* [tmux 1.8](http://tmux.sourceforge.net/) ... *Some earlier versions may work*
+* [tmux 1.8](http://tmux.sourceforge.net/) ... *earlier versions may or may not work*

 ## Introduction

-All it takes is a single two-window example session to know what tmuxomatic is and how it works.
+All it takes is one example to know what tmuxomatic is and how it works.

 From the file `session_example` (included in project):

-	window a_simple_layout_of_3_panes
-	112
-	333
-	333

-	  dir ~
-	1 run tail --follow=name /var/log/messages
-	3 foc
-	3 dir /tmp

 	window a_complex_layout_of_25_panes
 	AAAAAAAAAAAAVVVzz
 	11200000000XXOozz